HydraDragonAntivirus/HydraDragonAV-Mobile/README.md

 *Designed with 💻 by @elnureisayeva1-cloud (creator) & @Siradankullanici (backend development)*

+About original HydraDragonAntivirus: This only detects Android viruses and minimalist version of original HydraDragonAntivirus.

 **Note: Max file size is 650MB for this antivirus**

 ## ⚙️ How to Build & Install